John Charles Wester

-John Charles Wester (born November 5, 1950) is an American Catholic prelate who has served as Archbishop of Santa Fe since 2015.
+John Charles Wester (born November 5, 1950) is an American Catholic prelate serving as Archbishop of Santa Fe since 2015.
 He previously served as Bishop of Salt Lake City from 2007 to 2015 and as an auxiliary bishop for the Archdiocese of San Francisco from 1998 to 2007.

 Early life and education

-John Wester was born in San Francisco, California, on November 5, 1950, the fourth generation of his family born there.
-Wester attended Our Lady of Mercy Parish School in Daly City, California.
-Wester graduated from St. Joseph's College Seminary in Mountain View, California, in 1972 before attending St. Patrick's Seminary in Menlo Park, California, where he earned a Master of Divinity degree in 1976.
-Wester received a Master of Applied Science degree from the University of San Francisco in 1984, and then a Master of Spiritual Theology degree from Holy Names College in Oakland, California in 1993.
+Wester was born in San Francisco, California, on November 5, 1950, the fourth generation of his family born there.
+Wester attended Our Lady of Mercy Parish School in Daly City.
+Wester graduated from St. Joseph's College Seminary in Mountain View, in 1972 before attending St. Patrick's Seminary in Menlo Park, where he earned a Master of Divinity degree in 1976.
+Wester received a Master of Applied Science degree from the University of San Francisco in 1984, and then a Master of Spiritual Theology degree from Holy Names College in Oakland in 1993.

 Early career

-Wester was ordained a priest by Archbishop Joseph McGucken for the Archdiocese of San Francisco in the Cathedral of Saint Mary of the Assumption on May 15, 1976.
+Wester was ordained a priest by Archbishop Joseph McGucken for the Archdiocese of San Francisco at the Cathedral of Saint Mary of the Assumption on May 15, 1976.

-After his 1976 ordination, the archdiocese assigned Wester as associate pastor at Saint Raphael Parish in San Rafael, California.
-In 1979, he was appointed as a teacher and director of campus ministry at Marin Catholic High School in Kentfield, California.
+After his 1976 ordination, the archdiocese assigned Wester as associate pastor at Saint Raphael Parish in San Rafael.
+In 1979, he was appointed as a teacher and director of campus ministry at Marin Catholic High School in Kentfield.
 Wester later became president of the high school and eventually assistant superintendent for high schools for the archdiocese.

 In 1988, Archbishop John R. Quinn named Wester as his assistant.
 Wester's first appointment as pastor was at Saint Stephen Parish in San Francisco in 1993.
-Wester returned to the Pastoral Center in 1997 to become the vicar for clergy, where he was named a monsignor by the Vatican.
+Wester returned to the Pastoral Center in 1997 to become the vicar for clergy. where he was named a monsignor.